dt-apac-services/training-log-monitoring/5-log-data-analytics.md

 - Resource
 - Slowdown

-Some of these are meant as information only, for additional context, while other like Availability, Slowdown, Error, Resource and Custom Alert can be used to trigger problems (when matching log entry is ingested by Dynatrace).
+Some of these are meant as information only, for additional context, while others like Availability, Slowdown, Error, Resource and Custom Alert can be used to trigger problems (when matching log entry is ingested by Dynatrace).

-See [activity-log-event](activities/activity-log-event.md) for an example log event setup.
+See [Activity: Log event](activities/activity-log-event.md) for an example log event setup.

 While completing  the activity you may have noticed the limitation of Log Events for numerical values.
 The example log event requires that the `cpuvalue` be exactly `90` for the log event to trigger.
 This may not be ideal in real world cases.
 Therefore prefer Log Events for strings value and use Log Metrics when you need alerts based off numerical values.